 Connecting Communities - One Trail Section At A Time

-The Joseph Branch Trail Consortium, is a 501(c)(3) non-profit organization based in Enterprise, Oregon.
-Our ultimate vision is to develop a 63-mile trail-with-rail alongside the existing railroad tracks within the publicly owned Wallowa-Union Railroad Authority rail corridor.
+The Joseph Branch Trail Consortium, is a 501(c)(3) non-profit organization based in Enterprise, Oregon developing a trail-with-rail alongside the existing railroad tracks within the publicly owned Wallowa-Union Railroad Authority rail corridor.

 A driving goal of this project is to connect the small towns of Elgin, Minam, Wallowa, Lostine, Enterprise, and Joseph by offering residents of all ages and abilities a new, multi-modal transportation option that is a safe and accessible way to get outdoors to recreate, commute, and exercise away from the ever-busier roads and highways.
 To achieve this goal, we have begun by implementing small sections of the trail-with-rail.